 Homestar Runner is a bit of a Cloudcuckoolander, refers to the star on his trademark shirt as "a pointy duck" and his supreme honesty makes him somewhat naive, but he is the star (no pun intended) athlete on Coach Z's team.
 He's also pulled a fast one on Strong Bad at least once, and recited Coulomb's law correctly when asked what 2+2 was.
 He then said 2+2 was 22.

-Motor Ed from Kim Possible is an unparalleled mechanical and engineering genius, so much so that Drakken has to turn to him for help when creating a doomsday vehicle.
+Motor Ed from Kim Possible is widely regarded as the best mechanical and engineering genius in the country, so much so that Drakken has to turn to him for help when creating a doomsday vehicle, (they're revealed to be cousins so perhaps eccentric genius runs in the family).
 He's also an extremely ditzy rocker archetype who cares more about his mullet and cruising on some hot wheels than anything else.
 His plans often involve using his genius skills for some almost moronically simple goal, like stealing a rocket that could easily destroy everything for miles simply to make a hotrod to cruise down the highway with.

-Randy Marsh is a brilliant scientist, but otherwise a complete idiot.
+Randy Marsh is a brilliant scientist (a geologist to be exact), but otherwise a complete idiot.

 Cartman can come up with crazy villainous schemes and speak Spanish and German fluently, yet is otherwise dimwitted and clueless.